Our board-certified criminal defense attorneys will vigorously fight to protect your rights and freedom under the laws of our county.

 Often when someone is arrested for a drug crime, it was while they were stopped for a traffic violation.
 Following the stop, if the officer searches the car and finds drugs, there are two possible charges that can be made depending on where in the car the drugs are found.
 If the drugs are found on your person such as in your hands or in your pocket, it is called possession.
 Constructive possession is when the illegal substance is found within your immediate vicinity such as under your car seat or in the trunk of the vehicle.
 To substantiate this charge, it is the responsibility of the state attorney to prove that you had both knowledge and control over the drugs.

 Anyone can be falsely accused of domestic violence by their spouse, ex-spouse, cohabitants, partner, or family members.
-In many cases it is the word of the accuser versus the word of the defendant.
-For instance, it is not uncommon for one person to charge another person for domestic violence in order to have the tactical advantage during a divorce or custody battle.
-The alleged violence can include hitting, pushing, choking and other forms of abuse.
+In many cases, it is the word of the accuser versus the word of the defendant.
+For instance, it is not uncommon for one person to charge another person for domestic violence in order to have a tactical advantage during a divorce or custody battle.
+The alleged violence can include hitting, pushing, choking, and other forms of abuse.
 There may be a 911 recording to substantiate or disprove some of the claims made.

 As an alternative to jail time, you may be placed on probation and your activities monitored by a probation officer.
 Having been convicted of a crime, there will be a set of ground rules for your probation which you must be in accordance with.
 For instance, in the case of a DUI conviction, you must attend an alcohol education program and be prepared for a random alcohol and drug screening at any time.
 A violation of probation can be made by a repeat offense or by missing an appointment with your probation officer.
 In such cases, the probation officer must prove that these violations were made.
 To avoid any potential probation violation penalties it is very important for you to have skilled legal representation in the courtroom.
 Call for the advice and representation of Greg Hagopian at (941) 727-6944.

 Unlike other offenses, financial crimes do not involve physical harm.
-Also referred to as “white collar crimes,” the large variety of offenses in this category may involve fraud, insider trading, bank fraud, theft, scams, tax evasion, bribery, embezzlement, identity theft, money laundering, forgery and counterfeiting.
-Being convicted of partaking in a financial crime can destroy a reputation, a career, hinder your ability for future employment and present other difficulties as well.
+Also referred to as “white-collar crimes,” the large variety of offenses in this category may involve fraud, insider trading, bank fraud, theft, scams, tax evasion, bribery, embezzlement, identity theft, money laundering, forgery, and counterfeiting.
+Being convicted of partaking in a financial crime can destroy a reputation, a career, hinder your ability for future employment, and present other difficulties as well.
 With these charges come considerable fines and prison terms.
-If you are charged with having committed a financial crime or if you are the subject of a crime investigation, do not hesitate to seek Greg Hagopian for your legal representation.
+If you are charged with having committed a financial crime or if you are the subject of a criminal investigation, do not hesitate to seek Greg Hagopian for your legal representation.
 With Greg Hagopian as your counsel, you will get an aggressive advocate of your rights and an active negotiator to reduce and dismiss wrongly accused charges.

 We are centrally located in Bradenton, FL which allows us to conveniently serve you no matter where you live in Manatee, Sarasota and surrounding counties on the West Coast of Florida.